mceck/clickup-kanbans-vscode/README.md

 ![preview](media/docs/view-mode.png)

-Select a clickup view from the picker
+With this view mode you can open a clickup view

-With this view mode you can filter tasks by assignees
+Select the view from the picker than you can filter tasks by assignees

 #### filter mode